nejimonraveendran/AzureIoT/CertBasedAuth.md

       ![image](https://user-images.githubusercontent.com/68135957/222243887-1653c70b-772c-4661-a3de-57b834c7128b.png)

     - Click Save.

-The screenshot looks like:
+Now we have completed all the steps required for generating the certificates and creating the devices on Azure Portal!